It’s important to understand what’s real, what’s misinformation, and what’s plain hysteria.

 That said, cancellation policies typically apply only to direct bookings.
 Any reservations made through third-party booking sites could be out of luck.

-Here are the policies of some of the major hotel chains as they stand today.
+Here are the policies of some of the major hotel chains as they stand today, including health and safety practices.

 - Choice Hotels (Comfort Inn & Suites, Quality Inn, Clarion Hotels, MainStay Suites, and EconoLodge)